rloterh/Calculator/README.md

-# Calculator - M2.
-Add Components (Microverse React Module)
+# Calculator - M3.
+Styling (Microverse React Module)

 ![Microverse](https://img.shields.io/badge/-Microverse-007bff?style=for-the-badge)

 ## Description
-This is the second branch of the calculator project.
-It covers adding various components of the calculator such as buttons and displays.
+This is the third milestone of the calculator project, and it emocompasses the styling of the calculator app.

 ## Library Directory 📙